cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 Note the pattern of a call instruction followed immediately by a ret instruction.
 This is a tail recursion, where the return values of the called function are forwarded.
 To summary:
 - `call rel 3` corresponds to the `main` function, which is obviously not inlined.
 - `call rel 9` triggers the call the `not_inlined` function, which returns `2` and actually stores it at the final location `[ap-3]`.
-- The line 4 is the inlined code of the `inlined` function, whch returns `1`  and actually stores it at the final location `[ap-2]`.
+- The line 4 is the inlined code of the `inlined` function, which returns `1`  and actually stores it at the final location `[ap-2]`.
 We clearly see that there is no `call` instruction in this case, because the body of the function is directly executed.
 - After that, the sum is executed and we ultimately go back to the line 2 which contains the final `ret` instruction that returns of the sum, corresponding to the return value of the `main` function.

 It is interesting to note that in both Sierra code and Casm code, the `not_inlined` function will be called and executed before the body of the `inlined` function, even though the Cairo program executes `inlined() + not_inlined()`.

-> The Cams code of our program cleary shows that there is a function call for the `non_inlined` function, while the `inlined` function is correctly inlined.
+> The Cams code of our program clearly shows that there is a function call for the `non_inlined` function, while the `inlined` function is correctly inlined.

 ## Additional Optimizations